-Many people tell me they experience their stomachs getting more and more bloated as the day continues so today’s email is dedicated to sharing five practical tips with you so you’re armed with proven strategies to support your digestion.
+Many people tell me they experience their stomachs getting more and more bloated as the day continues so today’s article is dedicated to sharing five practical tips with you, so you’re armed with proven strategies to support your digestion.

-The first thing to explore is why this might be happening.
-One of the common culprits is STRESS.
+The first thing to explore is why this might be happening?

 The production of stress hormones causes blood to be diverted away from digestion to your periphery so that your arms and legs are powered with a good blood and oxygen supply should they need to get out of danger quickly.

 Due to the pace of life that many of us lead, we find ourselves regularly stressed or at least our body perceives us to be under pressure or urgency; either way, our body responds accordingly.
 When we eat in this ‘stressed’ state, digestion is compromised, meaning that if you’ve had a hectic morning or you’re not feeling entirely calm when you eat, you are very likely to experience bloating as the day wears on.